When is it best to repot a Philodendron birkin?

-While most houseplants grow relatively slowly when grown from seed, Philodendron birkin grows at a rapid speed, which may leave you to soon wonder whether it’s time for repotting.
+While most houseplants grow relatively slowly from seed, Philodendron birkin grows rapidly, which may leave you to wonder soon whether it’s time for repotting.

-Sure, your Philodendron birkin plant may still be young, but it’s growing so quickly that it may very well be time to invest in a bigger pot.
+Your Philodendron birkin plant may still be young, but it’s growing so quickly that it may be time to invest in a bigger pot.